Join the PCN mailing list.

 Dorothy Goldin Rosenberg (PhD, MES) holds a Masters in Environmental Studies (York University) and a PhD (University of Toronto).
 An education and film consultant, she researches, writes and speaks on environmental health, equality, social, economic and environmental justice, peace and energy issues.
 She has worked with the National Film Board, school boards, non-governmental organizations, health professional and policy groups on these issues.
 She was principal research consultant and associate producer of the documentary video, Exposure: Environmental Links to Breast Cancer and researcher/writer of the accompanying guidebook Taking Action for a Healthy Future.
 She then researched and produced Toxic Trespass, a documentary on children’s health and the environment as a co-production with the National Film Board of Canada, and co-wrote the accompanying educational resource guide, Taking Action on Children’s Health and the Environment.
 She also teaches Environmental Health at the University of Toronto.
 As a grandmother, she stresses the importance of our work for future generations on a healthy, peaceful planet.

 Richard van der Jagt (MD, FRCP Internal Medicine and Hematology) was a staff hematologist at the General Hospital in Ottawa for 28 years.
 He achieved a BSc (Hon) majoring in pharmacology and physiology at the University of Toronto, and worked in neuroscience prior to medical school.
 At McMaster University, Dr. van der Jagt studied Medicine and Internal Medicine, as well as Clinical Epidemiology.
 Dr. van der Jagt’s education was completed with a hematology fellowship at University of Toronto and a stem cell transplant fellowship in Seattle.
 Dr. van der Jagt founded and chaired the Canadian Leukemia Studies Group, efficiently completing the largest Canadian clinical trial to date, and which served as the model for today’s Canadian Clinical Trials Coordinating Centre.
 Since 2002, his clinical practice and research efforts focused largely on lymphoma and myeloma — diseases that have been linked to environmental toxicants.
-Richard is working with others to develop a national registry to enable scientific linkage of environmental exposures to adverse health effects.
+Richard has had a longstanding interest in links between the environment and health and continues to work in this area.
+He is working with PCN and many others to develop national infrastructure to enable scientific linkage of environmental exposures to adverse health effects.